micael-sjogren/top_menu_windows/README.md

 - Execute batch files, PowerShell scripts, Python scripts, shortcuts, executable files, and more.
 - Highly customizable menu settings for positioning, colors, and display.
+- No installation needed, its a portable application so you can run it from your pc or usb and so on.

 ## Quickstart
 You can try out the example to get started, extract it to C:\menu\ or adjust the config file.